-Up to a third of Europe's gyrfalcon (Falco rusticolus) population breeds in Iceland.
-Iceland's gyrfalcon population is believed to number only around 400 breeding pairs during a good year.
-This population is small and vulnerable, and gyrfalcon is therefore protected under Icelandic law.
+Up to a quarter of Europe’s gyrfalcon (Falco rusticolus) population breeds in Iceland.
+Iceland’s gyrfalcon population is believed to number only around 400 breeding pairs in a good year.
+This population is small and vulnerable, and the gyrfalcon is therefore protected under Icelandic law.

-Study the behavioral and population response of gyrfalcons to 10-year population fluctuations in ptarmigan in order to determine what part gyrfalcons play in these 10-year cycles.
+- To study the behavioural and population response of gyrfalcons to 10-year population fluctuations for rock ptarmigan and determine what part gyrfalcons play in these 10-year cycles.

 IINH Contact: Ólafur K. Nielsen